The 2021 Preservation Fund Grant Program

 Preservation Fund Donations

-The purpose of the Preservation Fund is to promote the importance of and encourage preservation of the stock of historic structures for the betterment of the entire community.
-Your gift to the Preservation Fund supports the Grant Program and future preservation activities approved by the PG Board of Directors, enabling current and future generations to protect our remarkable past.
+The Preservation Fund promotes the importance of and encourages preservation of the stock of historic structures for the betterment of the entire community.
+Your donation to the Preservation Fund supports the Grant Program and preservation activities enabling current and future generations to protect our remarkable past.

-You can make your gift by clicking the donate button at right or by mailing your check to:
+To make your donation click the donate button or mail your check to: